Convex hypersurface theory in contact topology: Convex surface theory revisited

 \section{Convex surface theory revisited}

-The goal of this section is to prove \autoref{thm:genericity} and \autoref{thm:family genericity} in dimension $3$ using the folding techniques developed in \autoref{sec:C-fold 3d}.
-In dimension $3$, \autoref{thm:genericity} was proved by Giroux in \cite{Gi91} in a stronger form where $C^0$ is replaced by $C^\infty$. \autoref{thm:family genericity} can be inferred from Giroux's work on bifurcations \cite{Gi00} and the bypass-bifurcation correspondence.
+The goal of this section is to give elementary, Morse-theoretic proofs of \cref{thm:genericity} and \cref{thm:family genericity} in dimension $3$ using the folding techniques developed in \cref{sec:C-fold 3d}.
+In dimension $3$, \cref{thm:genericity} was proved by Giroux in \cite{Gi91} in a stronger form where $C^0$ is replaced by $C^\infty$. \cref{thm:family genericity} can be inferred from Giroux's work on bifurcations \cite{Gi00} and the bypass-bifurcation correspondence.
 The technical heart of Giroux's work is based on the study of dynamical systems of vector fields on surfaces, a.k.a., Poincar\'e-Bendixson theory.
-In particular, one invokes a deep theorem of Peixoto \cite{Pei62} to prove the $C^\infty$-version of \autoref{thm:genericity} and much more work to establish \autoref{thm:family genericity}.
+In particular, one invokes a deep theorem of Peixoto \cite{Pei62} to prove the $C^\infty$-version of \cref{thm:genericity} and much more work to establish \cref{thm:family genericity}.